Building a detached house

 Go to Lupapiste(Link leads to external service)

-The main designer makes an appointment for the preliminary negotiations via Lupapiste once the preliminary plans for the project have been saved in the service.
-The preliminary negotiations define which documents and attachments will be needed for the building permit application.
-The purpose of preliminary negotiations is to get the plans to the stage to a point where it is possible to apply for a building permit.
+Furthermore, the preliminary negotiations involve defining the documents and attachments needed for the building permit application.
+The purpose of preliminary negotiations is to get the plans to a point where it is possible to apply for a building permit.

 Once the plans are in order, the permit processing professional will grant permission to submit the building permit application.
 The builder or the main designer can submit the permit application and the main designer is responsible for checking that nothing is missing.